 - Great Smoky Mountains National Park

-- Willard Spur Wetlands, Utah
+- Great Salt Lake Wetlands, Utah

 Cherokee National Forest Landscape Restoration Initiative, Tennessee.
 Greg worked with Forest Service staff and a diverse group of stakeholders, ranging from environmentalists to loggers, to use landscape conservation forecasting to test alternative management treatments and develop consensus recommendations for managing 340,000 acres in eastern Tennessee.
 Click for a link to the final report.